 Jewell’s Country music career stalled in the ‘60s, but she found her greatest happiness as a Licensed Vocational Nurse after graduation from Texarkana College’s nursing school – a moment she celebrated at home on that Sunday afternoon with Charles and family.

 Jewell never fully overcame her mother’s sudden death on Sept.
-24, 1957, at age 70.
-A week earlier, Mama Minnie had spent the night with her next-to-oldest daughter, Alma Lou, a longtime Assembly of God preacher.
-Lou told Jewell what Mama Minnie had said to her the next morning:
+24, 1958, at age 70.
+A week earlier, Minnie had spent the night with her next-to-oldest daughter, Rev. Alma Lou Turnage, a longtime Assembly of God preacher.
+That morning, Lou told Jewell, Minnie had urgent news.

-Mama Minnie had full faith in her dream.
-Once home, she began canning vegetables and tending to other final preparations.
-Jewell visited her, believing the dream was only a dream.
-But in a week to the day of her dream, Mama Minnie died of a ruptured appendix.
+Minnie had full faith in her dream.
+Once home, she brought high spirits and joy to tasks ranging from canning vegetables to making sure her final preparations were in order.
+Jewell visited her, believing and hoping the dream was only a dream.
+But on the seventh day after her dream, Minnie died of a ruptured appendix.

 In the years leading up to Jewell’s own death at her home on Sept.
 3, 1971, she continued to write and to sell songs to artists and publishing houses in Nashville, and she would take promising young artists to Music City to meet her contacts as she had done for years.
 One longtime colleague and close friend there was Hubert Long who had opened a talent agency, Stable of Stars, in 1955.

-Jewell and her family moved in 1961 from the little frame house and all of its memories to a pretty home on an acre in a wooded area west of Texarkana.
-Charley had a 50 by 50-foot workshop out back where he pursued a new hobby – welding and creating wrought iron fixtures for homes and apartment complexes.
+Jewell and her family moved in 1961 from the little frame house on 17th Street and all of its memories to a pretty home on an acre in a wooded area west of Texarkana.
+Charles had a 50 by 50-foot workshop out back where he pursued a new hobby – welding and creating wrought iron fixtures for homes and apartment complexes.

 Jewell’s sons grew up, married and moved away – further losses that hung heavy on her heart.